UNESCO Learning City Award 2019

 - sign the consent form;

-- send the application to their country’s National Commission for UNESCO no later than 30 September 2018.
+- send the application to their country’s National Commission for UNESCO.

 Each National Commission for UNESCO can nominate up to two cities for the award.
-An international jury comprising members of the UNESCO Institute for Lifelong Learning (UIL) Governing Board will then select the cities per region to receive the UNESCO Learning City Award 2019.
+An international jury comprising members of the UNESCO Institute for Lifelong Learning (UIL) Governing Board will then select the cities per region to receive the UNESCO Learning City Award.
+Applications for the UNESCO Learning City Award 2019 have been closed.
+The next round of applications will open in Spring 2020.

 Who is eligible for the award?